hipstas/documentation/pages/collaboration-via-github.md

       <br>
       <br>

       <li>Add any text to the README file.
 We suggest text that shares the origins of the repository, e.g.: “Forked from [username of original user]/[repository name].”
-(This text will display on the AudiAnnotate site project tile to signal that this is a forked repository.)
 Commit your changes.</li>
       <img width="1425" alt="Screen Shot 2022-07-05 at 3 40 51 PM" src="https://user-images.githubusercontent.com/97705205/177403258-e07d791d-aa04-45cc-9a66-e81cf598bc53.png" border="2">
       <br>
       <br>